panchopensmart/panchopensmart/README.md

 <h2>𝕎𝕖𝕝𝕔𝕠𝕞𝕖 (＾• ω •＾)</h2>
 <h3>My name is Alexandr.
 I'm 20 years old.
-I have been actively engaged in Frontend for 2 years.
+I have experience several years in Frontend development.
 I publish my projects for the portfolio on this account.  </h3>
 <ul>
  <li>I develop projects in React/JS</li>
  <li>I do network administration</li>